Darkseid War: Act One

 In the present day, Scott Free has heard rumors that Darkseid has found the Anti-Life Equation, and he hopes that by infiltrating Apokolips he can learn what his adoptive father plans to do with it.
 Whatever he learns, he will surely need the Justice League's help again.

-The Justice League (Flash, Batman, Shazam, Cyborg, Steve Trevor and Wonder Woman) are currently on the scene of an Boom Tube opening, having been alerted by the tech in Cyborg's body.
+The Justice League (Flash, Batman, Shazam, Cyborg, Steve Trevor and Wonder Woman) are currently on the scene of a Boom Tube opening, having been alerted by the tech in Cyborg's body.
 Tracking it leads to the house of a man and woman, who are now dead.
-While The Flash and Batman examine the crime scene surrounding the woman using their unique investigative skills, Hal Jordan and Jessica Cruz work on isolating evidence on the dead husband upstairs.
+While The Flash and Batman examine the crime scene using their unique investigative skills, Hal Jordan and Jessica Cruz work on isolating evidence on the dead husband upstairs.
 From DNA on a wine glass, Barry determines that whoever was drinking from it wasn't human.
 In the meantime, they are left to wonder where the non-human killer went.
 As Cyborg tries to determine that using ashes left behind by the Boom Tube, Shazam is troubled by the fact that, ostensibly being a kid, he has never seen a dead body before.

 Cyborg soon learns that 44 women named Myrina Black were killed in the United States alone, and the League must protect them until they know what's happening.
-The Flash notes that Jessica is looking a bit uncomfortable, and wonders if she's alright when suddenly a woman with gray skin rips through Barry's body, and lightly grazes his chest with a scythe, just enough to draw first blood.
-Following the Flash, she turns her attention to Batman where she cuts into his shoulder with her scythe, and again in his back, pinning him to the ground before spotting Cyborg, in whom she recognizes the power of the Mother Box, and demands that he give it up to her.
+The Flash notes that Jessica is looking a bit uncomfortable, and wonders if she's alright when suddenly a woman with gray skin emerges from Barry's body, and lightly grazes his chest with a scythe, just enough to draw first blood.
+Following the Flash, she turns her attention to Batman where she cuts into his shoulder with her scythe, and again in his back, pinning him to the ground before spotting Cyborg, in whom she recognizes the power of the Mother Box, and demands that he give it to her.

 As the woman begins tearing the technology from Cyborg's unconscious body, she is surprised when Shazam grabs her from behind sending electricity coursing through her body and then throws her into a nearby truck.
-In that moment of reprieve, he is surprised to see that Victor's body appears to have been growing back, but it is a brief reprieve, as the woman thrusts her scythe through Shazam's gut.
+In that moment of reprieve, Shazam is surprised to see that Victor's body appears to have been growing back, but it is a brief reprieve, as the woman thrusts her scythe through Shazam's gut.
 As he writhes in the woman's grip, Wonder Woman wraps her Lasso around the woman and demands to know who she is.
 On her unfortune, her lasso's power of truth doesn't appear to be working and the mystery woman fights back.